udayalakshmiz/Alzheimers_disease_detection/README.md

 | 🟡 **Mild** | Mild Cognitive Impairment (MCI) | 4,412 |
 | 🔴 **Alzheimer's** | Moderately Demented | 88 |

-The system combines **10 Digital Image Processing techniques** for preprocessing and feature visualisation with a **ResNet50 transfer learning model**, and includes **Grad-CAM explainability** to confirm the model attends to clinically relevant brain regions.
+The system combines **Digital Image Processing techniques** for preprocessing and feature visualisation with a **ResNet50 transfer learning model**, and includes **Grad-CAM explainability** to confirm the model attends to clinically relevant brain regions.

 ---